 Agent activity headline metrics

-The section contains the following topics:
+The topic contains the following sections:

 Leaderboard headline metrics

 - Solved Tickets: The number of tickets solved.

 - First Reply Time (Median): The median number of hours before an agent first replied to a ticket.

 - Full Resolution Time (Median): The median number of hours before an agent fully resolves a ticket.

 - Agent Touches (Average): The average number of agent updates to tickets.